Filing the Private School Affidavit

 Before You File

-California’s compulsory attendance laws, as they apply to this 2012-2013 school year, require that children be enrolled in a school by their sixth birthday in the school year in which they turn six on or before November 1 (i.e., a child who turns six on or after November 2 of 2012, does not need to be formally enrolled in school until the fall of 2013).
-This law, which went into effect this year, also changes the cut-off date each year over the subsequent two school years.
-For specific information on these future changes, see our paper Required School Enrollment:
+California’s compulsory attendance laws, as they apply to this 2013-2014 school year, require that children be enrolled in a school by their sixth birthday in the school year in which they turn six on or before October 1 (i.e., a child who turns six on or after October 2, 2013 does not need to be formally enrolled in school until the fall of 2014).
+This law will again change the cut-off date for the 2014-2015 school year as well.
+For specific information on this future change, see our paper Required School Enrollment Age Confusion.

 Enrolling your compulsory-age child in a private school (whether home-based or campus-based) that has filed a current private school affidavit exempts your child from compulsory attendance at a public school, according to California Education Code Sections 48222 and 33190.
-Even though the term "homeschool" is becoming more commonly used throughout our state, the nation and the media, in California there is no legally-defined entity known as a “homeschool.”
+Even though the term "homeschool" is becoming more commonly used throughout our state, the nation, and the media, there is no legally-defined entity known as a “homeschool” in California law.
 In order to be consistent with the law of our state, we do not use the term “homeschool” with public school officials.
 California is one of twelve states in which homeschoolers operate as private schools.
 Private schools can be legally established and operated in the home just as some private schools operate on a campus.